SAP/ui5-webcomponents/docs/6-contributing/03-playground-app.md

-# Running the UI5 Web Components Playground Locally
+# Running the UI5 Web Components Playground app locally

 The [deployed](https://sap.github.io/ui5-webcomponents/) playground can be run locally to test your changes and samples.
 In order to do so, you have to follow the steps below: